Our Story in Sandy Spring, MD

-In 1967, in the small unincorporated community of Sandy Spring, Maryland, members from the Religious Society of Friends opened the neighborhood’s first – and only – home for seniors.
-Stressing the importance of affordability for every older adult in their community, Friends House provided low- to moderate-income seniors the opportunity to live simply, peacefully and well in the care of professionals while still participating in the greater community.
+In 1967, in the small unincorporated community of Sandy Spring, Maryland, members of the Religious Society of Friends opened the neighborhood’s first – and only – home for older adults.
+Guided by Quaker values and a commitment to dignity and simplicity, Friends House offered seniors the opportunity to live peacefully and well, supported by professional care and encouraged to remain active within the greater community.

 By the end of its first year of operation, Friends House was already thriving, with a beauty parlor, a hobby room and a minibus for handy transport.
 Friends House saw to it that the seniors they served had entertainment almost every evening, and there was singing every week.
 By January of 1968, there were already very few vacancies in the first 100 apartments.